Best Wood for Pyrography

 Cedar

-Cedar smells amazing to burn with.
-It has a beautiful rich red color in the center and a lighter color on its edges.
+Cedar has a beautiful rich red color in the center and a lighter color on its edges.

 It burns really nicely and is lovely to work with because is a softer wood.
 It feels like butter.
-It is always the wood Basia chooses for practising on when she is letting new students understand pyro tools and the variety of nibs and what they can do because you require less control when the wood is softer, can burn at a higher temperature, therefore allowing you to play around a little.
+It’s easy to understand pyro tools and the variety of nibs and what they can do because you require less control when the wood is softer, can burn at a higher temperature, therefore allowing you to play around a little.

 A great place to learn more about your favorite wood types is at wood-database.com - here you will find all the specs you need!